typemeta/context/README.md

 ### Combinators

-The library also provides a number of methods that can be used to construct new extractors from existing ones.
+The library also provides some methods that can be used to construct new extractors from existing ones.

 #### `map`